rcsb/py-rcsbsearchapi/README.md

 ### Computed Structure Models

-The [RCSB PDB Search API](https://search.rcsb.org/#results_content_type) page provides information on how to include Computed Models into a search query.
+The [RCSB PDB Search API](https://search.rcsb.org/#results_content_type) page provides information on how to include Computed Structure Models (CSMs) into a search query.
 Here is a code example below.
 This query returns ID's for experimental and computed models associated with "hemoglobin".
 Queries with only computed models or only experimental models can be made.
 ```python